ravi-vishnubhotla/Bounding_Boxes_Birds/README.md

 # Bounding_Boxes_Birds
 Draw Bounding boxes on Caltech birds dataset
-Run the file in Google Colab and all the instructions are explained in each cell of jupyter notebook
+Covert to notebook and Run the file in Google Colab and all the instructions are explained in each cell of jupyter notebook